MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 ### `zig:LANG>errdefer`

-`zig:LANG>errdefer` is worse, but could get better in the future.
+`zig:LANG>errdefer` is worse, but might get better in the future.

 Remember that `zig:LANG>errdefer` is important in cases such as when you allocated something to return to the caller to own, but now they